-7 Conclusion
+8 Conclusion

 In this paper, we analyze the Baron and Myerson (1982) model of regulation under the restriction that transfers are infeasible.
-Extending the Lagrangian approach to delegation problems of Amador and Bagwell (2013a) to include an expost participation constraint, we report sufficient conditions under which optimal regulation takes the simple and common form of price-cap regulation.
+Extending the Lagrangian approach to delegation problems of Amador and Bagwell (2013b) to include an expost participation constraint, we report sufficient conditions under which optimal regulation takes the simple and common form of price-cap regulation.
 We also identify families of demand and distribution functions and welfare weights that are sure to satisfy our sufficient conditions.
 We illustrate our sufficient conditions using examples with log demand, linear demand, constant elasticity demand and exponential demand, respectively.
+We also establish the optimality of price-cap regulation under different representations of the expost participation constraint that differ as regards to whether the exclusion of some types is feasible.
 Finally, while we focus here on a model of regulation, we expect that our methods will be useful for other studies of applied mechanism design when transfers are infeasible and participation constraints play an important role.